Saru-9/Saru-9/README.md

 ## 🤖 About Me

 - 🎓 Pursuing **B.E. in Information Technology** (Graduating 2027)
-- 🤖 **Aspiring Data Scientist** passionate about AI, Machine Learning, and Data-Driven Solutions
+- 🤖 **Java Devloper** passionate about AI, Machine Learning, and Data-Driven Solutions
 - 💡 Built innovative projects like:
             - 🏠 OBJECT DETECTION USING AI
 - 💻 Skilled in **Python, HTML, CSS, JAVA, Cloud Integration**